 When we purchase furniture and television sets, we do not expect them to cause any type of injuries.
 Unfortunately, tip-over accidents are a common cause of injuries, particularly to children.
 Children love to explore and climb, even in the house.
 When they see a dresser with knobs or a television set on a stand, they are naturally inclined to climb.
 Climbing or pulling on furniture and television sets can cause them to topple over.
 Sadly, many children are injured and even killed when furniture tips over on top of them.

-About Tip-Over Accidents
+About Tip-Over Accidents and Children

 The United States Consumer Product Safety Commission (CPSC) finds that tip-over accidents account for about 25,000 children’s injuries annually.
 According to reports, children under the age of 9 are most at risk for tip-over accidents.
 Not surprisingly, toddlers ages 1 to 2 years old account for the most injuries.
 Television topples are of great concern because they are often not secured to the wall or stand.
 Although most television sets today have flat screens, they are still large and heavy.

 Almost half of all tip-over accidents occur in the bedroom, while about one-quarter happen in the living room.
-About 34% of tip-over accidents happen as a result of children climbing on furniture.
-Some accidents happen when children pull, hit or kick the furniture or television stand.
+About 34% of tip-over accidents happen as a result of children climbing on the furniture.
+Some accidents happen when children pull, hit, or kick the furniture or television stand.
 Furniture such as television sets and dressers should be fastened to the wall to support them and prevent them from falling forward.
 Drawers should only be opened one at a time to keep the furniture from tipping.
 Televisions must be secured to the wall or television stand. the stand itself should be secured to the wall to prevent movement.

 Who is Responsible for Tip-Over Accidents?

 If the child is hurt at a childcare facility or daycare provider, the owner or manager might be held accountable due to negligence.
 Facilities such as these are required to take steps to prevent accidents and they must provide a safe environment for children.
-If a television or piece of furniture falls on a child, the daycare center may be responsible because they failed to keep their facility safe and they did not provide adequate supervision.
+If television or piece of furniture falls on a child, the daycare center may be responsible because they failed to keep their facility safe and they did not provide adequate supervision.